jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 It's all very flexible.

+## Build the Scoring Container

+Add container build and push steps like before for `Source/scoring/site/Dockerfile`.

+For this sample call the container `samplescorer:$(Build.BuildNumber)`.

 ## Wait for Training to Complete

 As this process is an immutable atomic operation that includes the actual training of the model as well as the scoring site deployment - the scoring site will most likely be deployed long before the trained model is ready.
 This means we should hold off access to the scoring site until it's to serve with the new model.